 We took the bus to Waverly Bridge and relied on Google and Apple maps (who would prove to be one of the most useful items brought with me).
 We followed the little blue man walking on my map to Waterloo Street.
 I did not see an obvious sign of the hotel so I pulled up my reservation.
 I matched the picture to the building across the street and found that there were signs, just not visible from where I was standing due to the bus stop alcoves.

-To our surprise, the room was ready.
 We dropped off our luggage and went across the street to Howie’s where I had the casserole of the day.
 We then decided to split a chocolate & beetroot torte served with Mackie’s vanilla ice cream.
 It was De-Li-Cious!
+There’s also another Howie’s location on Victoria Street.

 One of which is the National Monument.